Discover the 7 Wonders of India: Unforgettable Architectural Marvels to Visit in 2024!

 How Many Wonders in India?

 As listed by UNESCO, India has one of the highest number of World Heritage Sites.
 Out of these Heritage Sites, the Ministry of Culture has picked 7 sites as the 7 wonders of India.
-Each site signifies a specific period of Indian history and showcases the beliefs, architecture, and culture of that period.
+Each site signifies a specific period of Indian history and showcases that period’s beliefs, architecture, and culture.

 Read the criteria used to pick the 7 wonders of India below: